 Two codes are often used to route international payments accurately:

-Using the right recipient details helps your payment reach the intended account without manual intervention.
-When dealing with international transactions, a small typo in the SWIFT or IBAN can delay the process or result in the return of funds.
+Using the correct recipient details ensures your payment reaches the intended account without manual intervention.
+When handling international transactions, a minor typo in the SWIFT or IBAN can delay processing or result in a return of funds.

 That’s why Bancoli’s interface helps validate recipient information as you input it, so you can transfer money to a bank account smoothly, even across borders.

 The SWIFT/BIC code is a unique code banks use to process international transactions.
-It identifies the financial institution and branch, ensuring your money reaches the correct bank account.
+It identifies the financial institution and branch, ensuring your money is deposited into the correct bank account.

-When you transfer money to a bank account, especially across borders, limits may apply based on the destination country, bank policies, or receiving institution.
+When you transfer money to a bank account, limits may apply.
+This is especially true for cross-border transactions.
+These limits are based on the destination country or the receiving bank’s policies.

 Choose the Right Rail for Each Transfer

 Bancoli accepts payments via cards, ACH, wire transfers, stablecoins, and Bancoli-to-Bancoli payments.
-This multi-rail setup means you can pick the method that fits your specific transaction, based on speed, cost, or location.
+This multi-rail setup lets you choose the method that best fits your specific transaction, based on speed, cost, or location.

 Example: